 In 2016, I was awarded an Insight Development Grant from the Social Science and Humanities Research Council of Canada and a Brandon University Research Council grant for my project "Queering the Mainstream."
 This research project focuses on the mainstreaming of global LGBTQ rights in the international arena.
-The two articles (in progress) stemming from this SSHRC-funded project are:
+The first chapters and articles (in progress) stemming from this SSHRC-funded project are:

 This SSHRC-funded project, and personal experience as a “prairie queer”, has led my research in unexpected places, which is exciting as I make the transition from a junior scholar to a recently promoted and tenured scholar.
 Taking my location more seriously in my research, I am currently completing an article entitled "The Transnational Politics of Prairie Pride” which considers the consequences of outsourcing racism and homo/transphobia to Other places and spaces in relation to police presence at Winnipeg Pride.

 My secondary research projects are grounded in my own experience as a queer parent and killjoy-feminist academic/activist.
-I am currently playing with autotheory, and am working on a writing project about rural queer reproductive justice.
+I am currently playing with autotheory, and am working on a writing project about queer reproductive justice.
 Additionally, since I recently made national news for advocating on behalf of sexual assault victims on campus and regularly speak on the topic, I am thinking through the politics of faculty advocacy for sexual assault policies on Canadian university campuses.